jakesylvestre/site/_posts/commands/2013-06-24-Chmod&Chown.md

 ## Again, an exercise!

-File qwerty has permissions rwx rwx ---
+File qwerty has permissions `rwxrwx---`

 What's the final file permissions after doing: